Swampoodle, Philadelphia

-Swampoodle is an older neighborhood in North Philadelphia.
+Swampoodle is an older neighborhood in North Philadelphia, Pennsylvania, United States.
 Swampoodle was defined as the vicinity of the junction of three railroad lines near Lehigh Avenue and 22nd Streets.
-The neighborhood was the home of Connie Mack Stadium, previously called Shibe Park.
+The neighborhood was the home of Connie Mack Stadium, long known as Shibe Park.
 The stadium was located at 21st Street and Lehigh Avenue.
 Connie Mack Stadium was once the home of the Philadelphia Athletics of the American League (AL) and the Philadelphia Phillies of the National League.
 Owners of homes bordering the stadium would make money parking cars or renting porch and roof space.
 Formerly an Irish neighborhood, as of 2012 it had been absorbed into Allegheny West, a poor African-American enclave that had suffered post-industrial decline and disinvestment.

 There are several accounts of how the neighborhood came to be named Swampoodle.
-One source says that the name refers to the swampiness and frequent formation of puddles near 22nd Street and Lehigh Avenue, which is similar to explanation given for the name of the Swampoodle neighborhood in Washington, D.C.
+One source says that the name refers to the swampiness and frequent formation of puddles near 22nd Street and Lehigh Avenue.
 The term is also slang for low-lying land and may have been used because Cohocksink Creek ran through the area.
 Others have countered that the area is actually elevated.